floows-s/OpenCV4.12.0-starter/README.md

 This repo helps you get started with your OpenCV project.
-It will install OpenCV V4.12.0 for windows or linux.
+It will install OpenCV V4.12.0 for windows or linux and help you compile it.
+It also includes test code you can run.

 ### Windows
 Follow the steps down below to setup OpenCV for windows in a Visual Studio C++ project.
 This way you can compile the code with Visual Studio.